polywrap/documentation/docs/academy/academy.md

 ---
 id: 'academy'
-title: Polywrap Academy
+title: Overview
 ---

-Welcome to the Polywrap Academy.
+Welcome to the Polywrap Academy!
 This section is aimed at getting you familiar with concepts and technologies used by Polywrap.
 We will also go more in-depth on the benefits of using Polywrap.

 <!-- - [Understanding plugins]()
 - [Benefits of using Polywrap (in-depth)]()